jesselau76/hugo-w3-simple/README.md

     licenseinfo = "<p class=\"w3-small\">John Doe, a good man living in the earth, loving building website with Hugo.<br>This article is licensed under a <a rel=\"license\" href=\"https://creativecommons.org/licenses/by/4.0/\" class=\"w3-text-white\">Creative Commons Attribution 4.0 International License</a>.</p>" relatedPosts = true
     backtotop = true
-    gridstyle = true  # list post with grid style.
+    glowlogo = true # if want logo to have glowing style, set true. scrollindicator = true # if need scroll indicator on the top, set true gridstyle = true  # list post with grid style.
 If false then simple list readingtime = true  #display reading time and word count firstpic = true  # display first picture as thumbnail if no thumbnail set.
 For gridstyle only